 Women with ADHD suffer from difficulty related to emotional regulation that often goes unidentified.
 They may have overwhlem. depression, anxiety, outbursts or impulsive behaviors that challenge their relationships, and these issues improve with medication.

 ADHD is a disorder of Planning and Self-Management

 The neuroimaging studies of the ADHD brain show differences in the front part of the brain responsible for organizing, prioritizing, time management, and motivation.
-Not surprisingly, these are the areas people with ADHD struggle with.
-As a child grows into adolescence this becomes more apparent.
-Teens with ADHD need a lot of guidance specifically in these areas.
-They need school interventions, the setting of boundaries around technology and may need to delay driving.
-They are at a high risk for motor vehicle accidents.
+Not surprisingly, these are the area's people with ADHD struggle with.
+As a child grows into adolescence, this becomes more apparent.
+Teens with ADHD need a lot of guidance, specifically in these areas.
+They need school interventions, the setting of boundaries around technology, and may need to delay driving.
+They are at high risk for motor vehicle accidents.

-Adults with ADHD will need to learn about how to help themselves and what options and interventions are available.
-In many cases medication may be an option and interventions are available.
-There are other options that are effective such as yoga, exercise, mindfulness, and neurofeedback.
+Adults with ADHD will need to learn how to help themselves and what options and interventions are available.
+In many cases, medication may be an option, and interventions are available.
+Other options are effective such as yoga, exercise, mindfulness, and neurofeedback.